-This wooded nature trail in the Smoky Mountains is the perfect short hike for families with kids.
+This wooded nature trail in the Smoky Mountains is the perfect short hike for families.
 Located just behind the Sugarland‘s Visitor Center, this trail is convenient, scenic, and offers an educational twist.

 Round Trip Length: 1.25